shashidharp2020/ASE-API-Gateway/README.md

 7. To install/uninstall the application as a Windows Service run below commands from home directory.
     node service.js --install
     node service.js --uninstall
+8. If installing the service failed following the step 7, follow the below steps.
+      Download the nssm utility from "https://nssm.cc/download"
+      Launch the nssm.exe from win64 folder by running the command 'nssm.exe install "HCL Issue Gateway"'